Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 relatively short half-lives.
 As noted above, to fully alter the

-gene translation process, it seems there needs to be around 1ng/ml
+gene translation process to change the cell's behavior, it seems there needs to be around 1ng/ml

 (1 part per billion by mass) 1,25OHD in the cytosol of the cell.

 - There an unknown number of cell types using vitamin D

 of each such cell type.

 - The autocrine signaling systems of each cell of these types is activated

 at least some of the time .

 - Only a subset of the 25OHD is